jim4067/jimii/content/installing-marktext.md

 ---
-layout: post
 title: Installing marktext on Deepin or most Debian derived distros.
 excerpt: Little guide on how to install marktext
 date: 2021-11-28
 updatedDate: 2021-11-28
 tags:
-- post #Forgetting this line is unadvisable
 - linux
 ---